-The simple and elegant side-dish of green beans with pine nuts compliments almost any meal along with the popular Keto Diet.
+The simple and elegant side-dish of green beans with pine nuts compliments almost any heart-healthy meal.

 The low-carb, low-starch green bean vegetable in this recipe is loaded with nutrients and is comparable with carrots for its high carotenoid content.
 Also, this heart-healthy vegetable helps reduce inflammation due to its high levels of antioxidants, known as polyphenolic antioxidants, helping the cardiovascular system as well.
 Green beans are an excellent source of many vitamins and minerals including calcium, magnesium, and potassium.
 These minerals are very important in helping to maintain blood pressure and reducing the risk of hypertension.
 In addition, green beans are a good source of Omega-3 essential fatty acids.
 Studies have shown that these essential fatty acids may help reduce levels of triglycerides and excessive levels of triglycerides may raise the risk of heart disease.